12 Back Exercises With Resistance Bands To Reduce Pain And Improve Posture

 If you want a strong and toned back, do resistance band exercises for the back.
 They also help reduce pain and correct poor posture.
 Pete Colagiuri, a sports physiotherapist with over 20 years of experience, says, “Resistance bands are a great tool for rehabilitation of back pain.”
 He adds, “The elastic nature of the band is perfect for strength training as well.”
 Dr. Alex Tauberg (DC, CSCS, CCSP®, EMR) says, “Resistance bands are a great piece of home gym equipment.
 You can get resistance bands of all different intensity levels.
 They are inexpensive, portable, easy to store, and you can modify almost any exercise to use a resistance band.”

 Resistance band exercises target and strengthen muscles like the abs, obliques, and glutes.
 This, in turn, helps in stabilizing the pelvic and lower back region.
 If you are working long hours sitting in front of a computer or lead a sedentary lifestyle and/or experience back pain – do resistance band exercises.
-Here are the 12 best at-home resistance band exercises for the back with pictures.
+Here are the 12 best at-home resistance band exercises to improve your posture with pictures.
 Scroll down!

 protip_icon Workout Blueprint: Resistance Band Exercises For The Back